-- Secured loans: Secured loans require collateral, such as a house or car, which can result in lower interest rates and more favorable loan terms.
+- Secured loans: Secured loans require collateral, such as a house, car, or savings account, which can result in lower interest rates and more favorable loan terms.
 Examples of secured loans include home equity loans, auto loans, and secured personal loans.

 - Family and friends: Borrowing from family or friends can be a more accessible and flexible option for obtaining a loan, especially if you have a poor credit history.
 However, it is crucial to establish clear terms and repayment expectations to avoid damaging personal relationships.

 - Co-signer: If you have difficulty qualifying for an unsecured loan on your own, consider asking someone with a strong credit history to co-sign your loan.
-This person will be legally responsible for repaying the personal loan if you default, which can help you secure better loan terms.
+This person will be legally responsible for repaying the personal loan if you default, which can help you secure a better interest rate.

 - Home equity line of credit (HELOC): A HELOC is a revolving line of credit that uses your home as collateral.
-This option can provide lower interest rates and tax-deductible interest, but it puts your home at risk if you cannot make your payments.
+This option can provide lower rates and tax-deductible interest, but it puts your home at risk if you cannot make your monthly payment.